websitecareio/drupalarticleexport/README.md

 Place the file drupalExportUsers.php in your drupal root directory and open it in a browser.
 Save the output to a file.

 ## Export Articles
 Output user data to screen.
-CSV formed data, splitting with ;
+CSV formed data, splitting with TAB

 All data from the two tables: node_field_data and node__body are exported.
 If your tables got a prefix, you must change the table names to something different.